mlml/plotmish/README.md

 To zoom into the plot, click the `Zoom` button so it becomes dark green and then click and drag over the region you want to zoom in to.
 Click `Reset Zoom` to go back to the whole plot.

 ## **Other Buttons**
-Std Dev : display ellipses showing 1, 2, and 3 standard deviations from the mean of the vowels currently displayed on screen Save : Save all changes up to this point to the log files Undo : Undo most recent change (can be repeated back to the most recent save) Check Last : Open most recently changed vowel in Praat (cannot remeasure) Resume : Read all previously made (and saved!) changes from the log files and update the plot accordingly
+**Std Dev:** display ellipses showing 1, 2, and 3 standard deviations from the mean of the vowels currently displayed on screen

+**Save:** Save all changes up to this point to the log files

+**Undo:** Undo most recent change (can be repeated back to the most recent save)

+**Check Last:** Open most recently changed vowel in Praat (cannot remeasure)

+**Resume:** Read all previously made (must be previously saved!) changes from the log files and update the plot accordingly

 ## **Other Files**
 ### `getPitch.Praat`